drewski3420/OpenArchiver/README.md

 ## ✨ Key Features

--   **Universal Ingestion**: Connect to Google Workspace, Microsoft 365, and standard IMAP servers to perform initial bulk imports and maintain continuous, real-time synchronization.
+-   **Universal Ingestion**: Connect to any email provider to perform initial bulk imports and maintain continuous, real-time synchronization.
+Ingestion sources include:

+    -   IMAP connection
+    -   Google Workspace
+    -   Microsoft 365
+    -   PST files
+    -   Zipped .eml files

 -   **Secure & Efficient Storage**: Emails are stored in the standard `.eml` format.
 The system uses deduplication and compression to minimize storage costs.
 All data is encrypted at rest.
 -   **Pluggable Storage Backends**: Support both local filesystem storage and S3-compatible object storage (like AWS S3 or MinIO).
 -   **Powerful Search & eDiscovery**: A high-performance search engine indexes the full text of emails and attachments (PDF, DOCX, etc.).